Slow-Roasted Oven Recipe for Perfect Roast Beef

 - Reduce the temperature to 225 degrees.
-NOTE: I used a 3-1/2 pound roast and it says in the recipe to cook the roast another 2-3 hours.
-Luckily, I have a meat thermometer which I insert with a probe and the monitor sits outside the oven.
-I did not even cook the roast 1 hour and it was registering 135 so that is why I think the cooking time is off in the recipe.
+NOTE: I used a 3-1/2 pound roast, and the original recipe said to cook the roast another 2-3 hours.
+Luckily, I have a meat thermometer with a probe that I insert in the meat, and the monitor sits outside the oven.
+I did not even cook the roast 1 hour, and it was registering 135 so that is why I think the cooking time is off in the recipe.

-- I would use a meat thermometer of any kind to check the temperature after 30 minutes when you reduce the heat to 225 degrees.
+- I would use a meat thermometer of any kind (such as an instant-read thermometer or an oven-safe one) to check the meat's internal temperature after 30 minutes when you reduce the heat to 225 degrees.
 You want to get a reading of 135-140 degrees.
-The roast will continue to cook once it is outside the oven so that temperature would be for medium rare.
+The roast will continue to cook once it is outside the oven, so that temperature (135-140) would be for medium rare.
 If you wanted the end result to be medium, then you would let it go to about 150-155.
 The meat will probably go up at least another 5 degrees upon being removed from the oven but always check with a thermometer.

 - Once removed from the oven, cover with foil until ready to carve.

-- Take the drip pan out of the oven and place over medium heat (or add a little beef broth or water/wine to the drippings and stir then scrape into a small pan).
+- Take the drip pan out of the oven, and place it over medium heat (or add a little beef broth or water/wine to the drippings, stir, and then scrape the result into a small pan).

-- If you do not have much in the way of drippings, you can always add a little butter to make up for the drippings.
+- If you do not have much in the way of drippings, you can always add a little butter to make up for them.

 - Remove any pieces of garlic that may have fallen in.
 I added a little dash of worcestershire sauce to the mix as well.